apache/usergrid/stack/loadtests/README.md

 For a specified organization and application, finds all collections and writes a CSV file line containing collection name, UUID, entity name, and modified timestamp for each entity in each collection.

 ###runAuditVerifyCollectionEntities.sh
-For a specified organization and given CSV file, verify that all entities are retrievable, writing those that fail to another CSV file.
+For a specified organization and given CSV file, verify that all entities are retrievable via query, writing those that fail to another CSV file, optionally deleting verified entities.

 ###runCollectionQueryTest.sh
 For a given collection, retrieve all entities using a cursor and a query.